 CULTURAL AND PALEONTOLOGICAL resources

 This section addresses the effects on cultural and paleontological resources that would be caused by the proposed Tule Wind Project.
 The following discussion describes the existing environmental setting in the surrounding area, analyzes the impacts due to the proposed project, and recommends mitigation measures to avoid and reduce impacts due the proposed project and alternatives.
 Existing federal, state, and local regulations regarding cultural and paleontological resources are presented in Section 3.5.2.
-Appendix I includes Section 106 Consultation Letters, and the Confidential End of Field Report for the 70 Percent Sample Inventory for the Tule Wind Project.
+Appendix I includes Section 106 Consultation Letters, and the Draft Class II and Class III Cultural Resources Inventory Report for the Tule Wind Project prepared by ASM Affiliates (June 2010).
 The Programmatic Agreement will be drafted at a later date.
-The following document contains sensitive information and is considered confidential.
+The cultural resources report contains sensitive information and is considered confidential.
 Project mapping is not included in the following report given the high sensitivity of identifying cultural resources locations.
 Maps can be reviewed by eligible persons or agencies by upon request.

-Confidential End of Field Report for the 70-Percent Sample Inventory for the Tule Wind Project, ASM Affiliates, March 2010.

 Affected Environment/Environmental Setting

 The project area is located in eastern San Diego County on lands administered by the Bureau of Land Management (BLM), the Ewiiaapaayp Indian Reservation, the Manzanita and Campo Indian Reservations (access only), the California State Lands Commission (CSLC), and privately owned parcels under the jurisdiction of the County of San Diego (County).
 The project site is located in the McCain Valley in the In-Ko-Pah Mountains, north of Interstate 8.
 The topography of the site is characterized by gentle to steep slopes, ranging from 3,600 to 5,600 above mean sea level (AMSL).

+A total of approximately 4,900 acres was subject to 100-percent intensive survey, including both Class III (3,159 acres) and Class II (1,741 acres) survey areas.
+A small portion of the Class III survey area, totaling 381 acres, in the southeast corner of the project area and on Indian Reservation lands, was not surveyed due to private property access issues.
+Most of the Class II survey acreage was on BLM land (1,278 acres), with 82 acres on Indian Reservation land, and 365 acres on private property.
+The Class III inventory (including the 381 acres remaining to survey) covers 1,809 acres on BLM land, 167 acres on State land, 172 acres on Indian Reservation land, five acres on Caltrans land, less than one acre on County land, and 1,005 acres on private land.